Faux Celebrity Fiction and Influencer Books About the Famous Life

 While her husband Dan doesn’t love what Emmy does for work, there is no doubt it pays the bills while he works on his second novel.
 Unfortunately, there is someone that doesn’t believe Emmy deserves her success, and she is determined that Emmy lose everything she has lost.

-This book definitely kept me guessing, and it is 100% a love to hate the main character situation.
+This influencer book definitely kept me guessing, and it is 100% a love to hate the main character situation.
 Either way, I think this book was fantastic and definitely made me think twice about “influencers” I follow and what I believe from them.

 Lifes Too Short